An adaptive Euler-Maruyama scheme for McKean-Vlasov SDEs with super-linear growth and application to the mean-field FitzHugh-Nagumo model: Examples and numerical illustration

 For the strong pathwise propagation of chaos result, we compute for a fixed fine time-grid

-where the particle system $\tilde{X}^{i,N_{l},M}$, $i \in \lbrace 1, \ldots, N_l \rbrace$, is obtained by splitting the set of Brownian motions driving the particle system $X^{i,N_{l},M}$, $i \in \lbrace 1, \ldots, N_l \rbrace$, in two sets of size $N_l/2$, such that $(\tilde{X}^{i,N_{l},M,(1)})_{i=1, \ldots, N_l/2}$ is a particle system obtained from the Brownian motions $(W^{i})_{i=1, \ldots, N_l/2}$ and $(\tilde{X}^{i,N_{l},M,(2)})_{i=N_l/2+1, \ldots, N_l}$ from $(W^{i})_{i=N_l/2+1,\ldots, N_l}$.
+where the particle system $\tilde{\hat{X}}^{i,N_{l},M}$, $i \in \lbrace 1, \ldots, N_l \rbrace$, is obtained by splitting the set of Brownian motions driving the particle system $\hat{X}^{i,N_{l},M}$, $i \in \lbrace 1, \ldots, N_l \rbrace$, in two sets of size $N_l/2$, such that $(\tilde{\hat{X}}^{i,N_{l},M,(1)})_{i \in \lbrace 1, \ldots, N_l/2 \rbrace}$ is a particle system obtained from the Brownian motions $(W^{i})_{i \in \lbrace 1, \ldots, N_l/2 \rbrace }$ and $(\tilde{\hat{X}}^{i,N_{l},M,(2)})_{i \in \lbrace N_l/2+1, \ldots, N_l \rbrace}$ from $(W^{i})_{i \in \lbrace N_l/2+1,\ldots, N_l \rbrace}$.
 In particular, for these two smaller particle systems only $N_l/2$ particles are used to approximate the mean-field term.
 For our numerical test, we set $M=2^{8}$.

 We observe in Fig.~\ref{fig:POC} a weak and strong convergence rate of order roughly $1$ (in accordance with the result in \cite{TCS}) and roughly $1/2$, respectively.
-Recall that the pathwise propagation of chaos result in \cite{RES} establishes a {strong} convergence rate of order $1/4$ only, for dimensions $d < 4$.
-However, one expects to have strong convergence of order $1/2$ in $N$, which was indeed proven in \cite{DLR} under a more restrictive set-up than here.
+Recall that \cite[Proposition 3.1]{RES} establishes a {strong} convergence rate (in terms of number of particles) of order $1/4$ for dimensions $d < 4$ only.
+However, one would expect to have strong convergence of order $1/2$ in $N$, which was indeed proven in, e.g., \cite{DLR}, under a more restrictive set-up than here.
+The convergence rate in terms of the number of particles can also be improved to $1/2$ if the drift has the special form given as in equation \eqref{MCVlasov}, see \cite{MEL}.

 This illustration is only given for Example 1.
 For the remaining examples we use the same way of approximating the mean-field term and the results would be similar.